caseylee94/Amazon_Vine_Analysis/README.md

 3. Review ID, Customer ID, Product ID, Product Parent, and Review Data
 4. Review ID, Star Rating, Helpful Votes, Total Votes, Vine, Verified Purchase

-The fourth table is labled as the "Vine Table" and is the one that was used for the analysis of the 5 star reviews based on if the product was reviewed by a vine member or not.
+The fourth table is referenced as the Vine Table and is the one that was used for the analysis of the 5 star reviews based on if the product was reviewed by a vine member or not.
+The Vine Table was first reduced to only reviews where there were 20 or more total votes.
+The data was filtered again for where the helpful votes percentage is greater than 50%.
+The table was then split into two tables of vine members and non members.

+* First Analysis Question: How many Vine reviews and non-Vine reviews were there?